InternetNZ: History

 The Internet Society of New Zealand was originally formed in 1995 to take responsibility for the .nz country code top-level domain.
 In 2006 the Internet Society of New Zealand joined the Internet Society as an organisational member.
 Despite sharing many aims with the Internet Society, InternetNZ is not a chapter of the Internet Society.
 On the 31 October 2007 InternetNZ formalised its relationship with the Internet Corporation for Assigned Names and Numbers (ICANN).
 In doing so ICANN recognised InternetNZ as the country code top level domain manager for .nz.
 In April 2008, The Internet Society of New Zealand formally changed its official name to Internet New Zealand Inc.

 In late September 2023, InternetNZ started work on a new constitution.
 In October 2024, the organisation released drafting guidelines that were shared with members.
 Proposed changes included provisions that would respect the Treaty of Waitangi and include a Māori co-chair.
-In addition, it was proposed that the organisation's governing body be reduced from 11 members to 7-9 members, and that four members would be appointed for specific skills.
-In late February 2025, the New Zealand Free Speech Union (FSU) objected to InternetNZ's proposed constitution, claiming that it would make the organisation "less democratic, more ideological, and primed for censorship."
+In addition, it was proposed that the organisation's governing body be reduced from 11 members to 7–9 members, and that four members would be appointed for specific skills.
+In late February 2025, the Free Speech Union (FSU) objected to InternetNZ's proposed constitution, claiming that it would make the organisation "less democratic, more ideological, and primed for censorship."
 The FSU also objected to the proposal on the grounds that a third of the InternetNZ board would consist of Māori.
 In response, InternetNZ president Stephen Judd accused the FSU of misrepresenting the proposal changes and "creating confusion about the purpose of the constitutional review."
 By 27 February 2025, The Post reported that InternetNZ's membership had swelled from 280 to 1,200 over the past week after the Free Speech Union and another advocacy group called Hobson's Pledge encouraged their members to join in order to vote against the proposed constitution.
 Judd speculated that the increase in membership was a response by others joining to counteract the influence of the FSU.